hoch/spiral-gistloader/README.md

 # spiral-gistloader

-A Polymer element that accesses/displays gists by URL.
+A Polymer element that accesses/displays gists by URL (Polymer 1.0).